sc0v0ne/LearnAI/cv/cv.md

-## Exploratory Data Analysis for Computer Vision
+## Exploratory Data Analysis for CV

-There are four steps that we should perform doing before we starting any image processing tasks:
+There are four steps to perform before starting image processing tasks [11]:

-1. Check the size of the images in the dataset
+1. Check the size of the images in the dataset.

-2. Check the blurriness of the images in the dataset
+2. Check the blurriness of the images in the dataset.

-3. Check the color distribution of the images in the dataset
+3. Check the color distribution of the images in the dataset.

-4. Check for there is class imbalance
+4. Check for there is class imbalance.

 ### Check the size of the images